ziemsky/swagger-codegen/samples/client/petstore/csharp/SwaggerClient/docs/UserApi.md

         {
             var apiInstance = new UserApi();
-            var body = new User(); // User | Updated user object var username = username_example;  // string | name that need to be deleted
+            var body = new User(); // User | Updated user object var username = "username_example";  // string | name that need to be deleted

             try
             {